dydxopsdao/v4-documentation/pages/index.md

-**Welcome to dYdX’s Chain mainnet!**
+**Welcome to dYdX Chain Mainnet!**

-Welcome to the official documentation page for dYdX Chain, a robust blockchain built with the CosmosSDK.
+Welcome to the official documentation page for dYdX Chain Mainnet, a robust blockchain built with the CosmosSDK.
 This documentation is diligently maintained by the dYdX Operations subDAO to provide a comprehensive resource for validators, developers, and the dYdX community at large.

 The dYdX Chain mainnet is operated by a decentralized network of independent validators, ensuring the security and transparency of the ecosystem.
-This documentation encompasses a wide range of topics including setup guides, netwrok parameters, and timelines among others, to facilitate a thorough understanding and effective interaction with dYdX Chain.
+This documentation encompasses a wide range of topics including setup guides, netwrok parameters, and timelines among others, to facilitate a thorough understanding and effective interaction with dYdX Chain Mainnet.

 For further engagement and discussions, you are encouraged to visit the dYdX forum at https://dydx.forum To learn more about the dYdX Operations subDAO, or to get involved, please visit http://dydxopsdao.com